 Through the heart of this land flows the Klamath River.
 The Lower Klamath River offers a rafting trip like no other.

-- Feel the thrill of exciting class III rapids like Rattlesnake and Dragon’s Tooth
+- The thrill of exciting class III rapids like Rattlesnake and Dragon’s Tooth

-- Relax happily and sleep on secluded beaches under endless starry skies
+- Relaxation on secluded beaches under endless starry skies

-- Captain your own kayak in calm pools and frothy white water
+- Kayaking in calm pools and frothy white water

 The Klamath is California’s second largest river.
 It is part of the “National Wild and Scenic Rivers” system.
 The river was named after a tribe of Modoc Indians and “Klamath” means “swiftness” in the Chinook language.
 The unique combination of moderate rapids, warm summer waters, superb scenery, abundant wildlife and easy camping makes the Klamath a popular family rafting destination.

 “More nature can soothe body and soul.
 Today’s kids are increasingly disconnected from the natural world.
 Instead of spending their summer months hiking, swimming and telling stories around the campfire, children these days are more likely to attend computer camps or weight-loss camps.” – Author Richard Louv in “Last Child in the Woods: Saving Our Children From Nature-Deficit Disorder”